Best Bushcraft Knife: Reviews and Tips [2026 Update]

 PROS

-1. Finger guard
+1. Finger guard.

-3. Comes with sheath made of leather
+3. Comes with a beautiful leather sheath.

 CONS

-1. Quite expensive
+1. Quite expensive.

-Dimensions: 3.88″ blade, 8.31″ total
+Dimensions: 3.75″ blade, 8.31″ total

 All this comes with a sharpened glass breaker pommel and a high-quality sheath.
 A great overall bushcraft knife with a smaller blade.